-Section 33 of the Adoption Act sets out the persons whose consent is required if a child is to be adopted:
+Section 33 of the Adoption Act sets out whose consent is required if a child is to be adopted:

-1 Where the parents of the child were married to each other, the consents of both the mother and the father are required (s 33(2)).
+1 Where the parents of the child were married to each other before or at the time of the child’s birth, the consent of both the birth parents is required (s 33(2)).

 3 Where a child had previously been adopted, the consent of any adoptive parent is required (s 33(5)).

-4 In inter-country adoptions where the child is a non-citizen, consent of the guardian of the child under the Immigration (Guardianship of Children) Act 1946 (Cth) is required (ss 33(6), 36 Adoption Act).
+4 In inter-country adoptions where the child is not an Australian citizen, consent of the child’s guardian under the Immigration (Guardianship of Children) Act 1946 (Cth) is required (ss 33(6), 36 Adoption Act).

 Any other legal guardian of the child is not eligible to give consent to adoption.

 The consent form is included in schedule 1 of the Adoption Regulations.
 Until all consents have been signed, the parents remain the child’s legal guardians and custodians.